Bronzer Vs Highlighter

 Formula

-Liquids and creams can be layered under a powder highlighter or foundation for an all-over-glow.
+Liquids and creams can be layered under a powder highlighter or foundation for an all-over glow.
 Powders can work for all complexions because highlighters can be applied sparingly.

 Finish

-We mentioned most highlighters have a shimmer or glitter finish.
-However, some cream formulas will act as a face gloss so you can achieve a highlighted effect.
-This will give a glass skin appearance rather than a sparkling shimmer.
+We mentioned that most highlighters have a shimmer or glitter finish.
+However, some cream formulas will act as a face gloss, allowing you to achieve a highlighted effect.

 How To Apply Highlighter

 Thankfully, highlighter can be simpler to apply than bronzer.
 Highlighter is used sparingly on some regions of the face to create dimension.
-You want to apply areas to smaller facial features to create the illusion that they appear more prominent.

-How you apply highlighter can also depend on your formulation.
+How you apply the highlighter can also depend on your formulation.
 The top of the cheekbones is the most common area to use a highlighter.

 We’ll go over some tips below, but here’s a visual tutorial from Nina Ubhi on YouTube.